 I grew up in a college town in Mississippi with diverse, high-performing public schools.
 When we needed to renovate the band hall or build a new athletic field, we just issued a bond and raised the money to pay for it.
 I thought that’s how it worked everywhere until high school when I started traveling to small Mississippi Delta towns to play sports.
 Most of the schools were all black and had baseball fields without fences or dugouts.
 It deeply upset me when I saw that the segregation I’d read about it history books wasn’t history at all.

-How has LEE helped you in your mission to end educational inequity?
+How has being a LEE member helped you in your mission to end educational inequity?

 LEE has allowed me to direct my passion for educational equity into real impact.
-My co-founder Adrian Uribarri and I actually met through LEE in the summer of 2015.
-Only a couple of months after we hatched the idea for The Bell, we were accepted into LEE’s Venture Accelerator program, which helped us solidify our idea and get it off the ground.
+My co-founder Adrian Uribarri and I actually met through LEE in 2015.
+Only a couple of months after we hatched the idea for The Bell, we were accepted into a LEE program, Venture Accelerator, which helped us solidify our idea and get it off the ground.

-Two years later, after a successful pilot, we are in the Venture Fellowship and are beginning to make a real impact in New York City.
-We have received support from the local regional strategy team, and our student leaders have learned a lot from LEE’s guidance and expertise.
+Two years later, after a successful pilot, we began to make a real impact in New York City.
+We have received support from LEE’s local regional strategy team.
+Our student leaders also learned a lot from LEE’s guidance and expertise.

 What is your vision for ending educational inequity in the U.S.?